qemus/qemu-docker/readme.md

   * ### How do I change the size of the data disk?

-    To expand the default size of 16 GB, locate the `DISK_SIZE` setting in your compose file and modify it to your preferred capacity:
+    To expand the default size of 16 GB, add the `DISK_SIZE` setting to your compose file and set it to your preferred capacity:

     ```yaml
     environment: